MauroBustos/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository for the Coursera Capstone Project
+Repository for the Coursera Data Science Capstone Project